 A reputable business should not try to conceal any information from you.
 Ask for the name of the manufacturer or designer and write the name on your receipt.
 If you don’t receive the appropriate responses that should raise a warning flag.
 Under the law, sample wedding gowns must be properly labeled to include fiber content, country of origin, care instructions, and one of the following business distribution channels must be identified: Manufacturer’s name or RN (Registered Number) or the retailer’s name.

 The sales contract you will sign to finalize the order is designed to protect both you and the retailer.
-It will of course include your name, address, phone number, and method of payment.
+It will, of course, include your name, address, phone number, and method of payment.
 Your wedding date and last acceptable date for delivery of the gown should also be included.
 Be sure to allow time for portraits and/or alterations in the last acceptable date.
-The sales contract should include the manufacturer’s name, style number of gown, size and color you are ordering, a description of the gown, and a picture reference, if available, for designer wedding dresses list the designer’s name.
+The sales contract should include the manufacturer’s name, style number of the gown, size and color you are ordering, a description of the gown, and a picture reference, if available, for designer wedding dresses list the designer’s name.
 A reputable retailer should not keep this information from you.
 It should not be acceptable to allow a store code in place of the actual manufacturer name and style number.
 At the bottom of the contract is the disclaimer or “fine print”.
 Be sure to read this and ask questions if you have them.

 Although retailers accept many methods of payment, it is highly recommended that you pay for your new gown with a credit card.
 This is a final line of defense.
 Federal Regulation C entitles consumers to receive a refund if the merchandise does not live up to what is promised.
 The law specifically states that if you have a problem with the quality of goods or services purchased with a credit card and you have tried in good faith to correct the problem with the merchant, you may not have to pay the bill.
 This means if your gown arrives damaged, in the wrong size, or not at all, you still have your money.